rabblerouser/rabblerouser/README.md

 cage pull
 cage up
 cage run seed
+cage restart backend #TODO: Make it so this is not required
 ```

 This will pull down the latest Docker images for the project, start up all the various services, and then seed the app